Close

 Depo-Provera is the brand name for medroxyprogesterone acetate.
 Often called the birth control shot, is an injectable form of contraception for women.
 It is administered by injection (in the arm or butt) every three months and provides a highly effective, long-lasting option without the need for daily attention, as long as it is taken on schedule.

-When administered regularly, Depo-Provera is over 99% effective at stopping pregnancy.
-Although Depo-Provera is approved and designed for use as a contraceptive, it is sometimes prescribed for other gynecological conditions.
-For example, Depo-Provera is commonly use to help treatment the symptoms of endometriosis.
+When administered consistently, Depo-Provera is over 99% effective in preventing pregnancy.
+This is why it is so wildly popular.
+Although primarily designed and approved as a contraceptive, it is also commonly prescribed for managing other gynecological conditions.
+For instance, Depo-Provera is frequently used to alleviate symptoms associated with endometriosis, providing patients relief from pain and discomfort.

 Study Links Depo-Provera to Brain Tumors

-In March 2024, a significant new scientific study was released which found a clear link between the use of Depo-Provera and the development of specific type of brain tumor called a meningioma.
-The study was published in the British Medical Journal, a very prominent and well respected medical journal.
+In March 2024, a significant new scientific study was released which found a clear link between the use of Depo-Provera and the development of a specific type of brain tumor called a meningioma.
+The new study was published in the renowned British Medical Journal.

 The study investigated the relationship between the use of certain hormone medications, known as progestogens, and the risk of developing a type of brain tumor called meningioma.
 The research focused on a variety of progestogens, analyzing data from the French National Health Data System, which included women who had undergone surgery for meningioma in France.